 Basingstoke Voluntary Sports Council

-Basingstoke and Deane Get Active is the new name for the Basingstoke and Deane Sport and Physical Activity Alliance (SPAA), a network of partner organisations with an aim of increasing the number of people within the borough participating in sport and physical activity.
+Basingstoke and Deane 'Be Physically Active' is the main drive for the Basingstoke and Deane Sport and Physical Activity Alliance (SPAA), a network of partner organisations with an aim of increasing the number of people within the borough participating in sport and physical activity.

 As well as being a great source of enjoyment, sport and physical activity has proven benefits to physical and mental well-being, educational attainment, social cohesion and economic development.
 However, statistics for Basingstoke and Deane show that 42% of adults do not do the recommended amount of physical activity of 150 minutes per week, and 22.2% of adults are classified as obese.